Parts of Car Interior and Their Functions Explained

 There are advantages and disadvantages to both of these approaches.

-A side mirror, also part of the car interior, is positioned on the outside of a car to help the driver view things like the back and sides of the vehicle out of their peripheral vision.
-Wing mirrors are another name for it.
+A side mirror, also part of the car interior, is positioned on the outside of a car to help the driver view things like the back and sides of the vehicle outside their peripheral vision.
+Wing mirrors are another name for them.

 Side mirrors can be manually or remotely adjusted vertically and horizontally to accommodate drivers of varying heights and seating locations.